t288matt/vatsim-chaos/README.md

 ## 📄 License

-This project is designed for educational and training purposes in air traffic control applications.
+This project is designed for event scenario creation and live ATC challenge applications.

 ---